London Lesbian and Gay Centre: Building

-In 2018, the London LGBTQ+ Community Centre raised more than £100,000 via Crowdfunder to set up a new LGBTQ+ community centre.
-The London LGBTQ+ Community Centre team opened a Pop-up Centre at 60-62 Hopton Street in December 2021 for a period of six months, and are working towards setting up a permanent Centre.

 Events

 In June 1985, London's Lesbian Strength march ended at the centre for the first time and a week later a special all-day event for the Lesbian and Gay Pride Parade was held.

-The discussion/support group 'New Beginnings' also met at 8 pm on Saturday nights at The Centre in the mid – late 1980s.
-This group was facilitated by a volunteer couple (John and Terry) and approximately 20 people who were in the early stages of 'coming out' attended each week.
+The discussion/support group "New Beginnings" also met at 8 pm on Saturday nights at The Centre in the mid – late 1980s.
+This group was facilitated by a volunteer couple (John and Terry) and approximately 20 people who were in the early stages of "coming out" attended each week.
 Participants would start with a discussion upstairs, and then come back downstairs for a drink at the bar.
 The dates and times that the group met in August and September 1986 can be seen on the Programme of Events at the LLG&C for August/September 1986 that are included on this page.

 Controversies

 One important controversy in the centre's history was over whether to allow SM lesbians to use the centre.
 Arguments in favour included sexual freedom and the right of people to identify as SM; arguments against included that SM was oppressive, that lesbian mothers should not have to expose their children to it, and that SM practitioners wore Nazi clothing and thus were offensive and anti-Semitic.
 Disagreement also existed over whether to ban bisexual groups, as some lesbians felt that bisexual men might harass them.
 The groups were banned for five years.
 As the booking for the second national Bisexual conference had been accepted "in error" by the Centre, it was allowed to be held there in April 1985.
 The centre's members voted to overturn the bans on BDSM and bisexual groups in June that year.

 In 1988, East Sussex County Council banned a National Youth Bureau publication, listing voluntary work opportunities for young people, from distribution in its schools, as six of the listings were for gay and lesbian organisations.
 Particularly controversial was the LLGC listing, which sought volunteers with a "positive attitude to their sexuality."
 J.A.
 Carter, Lewes County Education Officer, noted that the advertisement "seem[ed] to promote homosexuality."